kbaseIncubator/kbase-ui-docs/docs/documentation/using-docusaurus.md

 ---
-id: using-docusaurus
-title: Using Docusaurus
-sidebar_label: Using Docusaurus
 ---

 We use [Docusaurus](https://docusaurus.io) for creating high level, cross-repo documentation.
 Docusaurus works by generating a small web site out of the source material - markdown, images, html, configuration.
 It contains built-in support for publication through github.io, which we utilize.